Pictured above: Charlotte Adelman with Alain Quatreville.

 The next day, Roz arranged for a van and driver to take them to the Ardennes, the village where Charlotte was hidden in the basement of the Quatreville home during the war.

-When they arrived, there was a large group of people from surrounding villages that had heard she was coming and had traveled to meet her.
+When they arrived, there was a large group of people from surrounding villages who had heard she was coming and had traveled to meet her.
 Michel Piquard was one of those people.
 His family had owned a bakery, and after the war when bread was being rationed, he would arrange for the Quatrevilles to get extra loaves because he had a crush on Charlotte.

 She also met Christine Dollard-Leplomb who wrote a book in 2006, Sauveteurs d’etoiles en Ardennes, about the people hidden in Ardennes during the war.
 Charlotte’s story was in that book.